mso-docs/mackenzie-techdocs-site/README.md

 ![Mackenzie.TechDocs](./docs/img/mackenzie-docs.png)

 # Welcome to the Mackenzie.TechDocs Project!
 This is my technical writing website, which was made with MkDocs.
 I will be updating this page soon.
+Stay tuned!

 Some facts about this site: